The Legendary Pele and the Story of the Adidas-Puma Rivalry

 Hiring Pele – who is considered the first real world football star – was an effective step for greater sales and greater promotion.

-In order to avoid further conflicts between the two brothers, Adolf and Rudolf reached the “Pele Pact”, which stipulated that neither company would sign a sponsorship contract with the Brazilian legend, because the competition between them to win his services was igniting a bidding war between them and could lead to the bankruptcy of both companies.
+In order to avoid further conflicts between the two brothers, Adolf and Rudolf reached the “Pele Pact”, which stipulated that neither company would sign a sponsorship contract with the Brazilian legend, because the competition between them to win his services was igniting a bidding war between them and might lead to the bankruptcy of both companies.

 But Rudolf Dassler did not abide by the agreement, and Puma contracted with Pele and looked for a smart way to announce his contract and that he had become the face of the company.